 Remote Desktop - turn ON/OFF the Remote Desktop and allow Supporters from your organization to connect remotely to other computers;

-Unattended Remote Desktop session - allows the Supporter to automatically connect remotely to any endpoint in your organization without needing the end-user's intervention.
+Unattended Remote Desktop session - allows the Supporter to automatically connect remotely to any endpoint in your organization without needing the end user's approval.
+When connecting to an attended remote session, the end-user will get a pop-up to Accept or Reject the incoming connection;

 The Supporters section allows you to see a list of all devices & usernames that are assigned the Supporter role to be able to perform an unattended remote session on the computers applying the specified Group Policy/Group Policies.
 The bin button allows you to remove any Supporter from the Supporter list.